danfayal/ESP32memCARDlink/README.md

 - An ESP32 board to create the BLE UART interface.

-- An Arduino board to upload the firmware from the memCARDuino project, developed by ShendoXT (check out Shendo’s repository—the links are below).
+- An Arduino board to upload the firmware from the MemCARDuino project, developed by ShendoXT (check out Shendo’s repository—the links are below).

 You can run the web app in most modern browsers.
 Just save the index.html file anywhere on your Android device and open it in your favorite browser.

-Once you've uploaded the ESP32 and Arduino code, open the web app and connect to the device.
+Once you've uploaded the ESP32 and the Arduino code, open the web app and connect to the device.
 Then choose an action (write, read, or format).
 After that, just wait... and let the magic happen.

 You can tweak the delay for writing or reading data.
-I usually go with 110 ms for writing and 50 ms for reading — works fine for me!
+I usually go with 162 ms for writing and reading — works fine for me!

-# Limitations

-- You can only select a single .mcr or .bin file, with a maximum size of 128 KB.

-- Other common save formats are not supported.

-- You cannot edit save files directly.

-- PocketStation?
-Seriously?
-I can barely handle basic memory card operations.
-Forget it!

 # Connections